 As said earlier, you could use the macOS USB installer to do a clean install or restore it upon a boot failure.
 Just connect the USB disk and press the Option/Alt Key when you hear the boot sound.
 The Mac will then display all the startup disks available.

-Pick the USB drive with the label “Install macOS Mojave or High Sierra” and follow on-screen instructions to complete the installation.
+Pick the USB drive starting with the label “Install macOS” and follow on-screen instructions to complete the installation.
 If you need, use the Disk Utility to format the drive for doing a clean install.